This post was written to coincide with a series of TCF classic film noirs from the forties and fifties shown on the Criterion Collection.

 I Shall Never Forget the Weekend Laura Died.

-Fox is not as high on the totem pole as Warner Bros., Paramount, and RKO when it comes to Film Noir – a term coined by French film critic Nino Frank in 1946.
-However, it does have one classic; Otto Preminger’s “Laura” with Clifton Webb’s immortal Waldo Lydecker and his immortal line: “It’s lavish, but I call it home”.
-In addition, there is David Raksin’s haunting score, and Joseph LaShelle’s Oscar-winning cinematography which won over John Seitz’s landmark work on Billy Wilder’s “Double Indemnity”.
-And the arrival of Gene Tierney, one of Hollywood’s greatest stars.
+“Laura,” of course, also gave us Clifton Webb’s immortal Waldo Lydecker and his immortal line: “It’s lavish, but I call it home.”
+In addition, there is David Raksin’s haunting score and Joseph LaShelle’s Oscar-winning cinematography, which won over John Seitz’s landmark work on Billy Wilder’s “Double Indemnity.”
+The film made a star of Gene Tierney, one of Hollywood’s most beautiful actresses, immortalized in that famous portrait.

 Fade-In Narration by Clifton Webb

 “I shall never forget the weekend Laura died.
 A silver sun burned through the sky like a huge magnifying glass.
 It was the hottest Sunday in my recollection.
-I felt as if I were the only human being left in New York.
+I felt like the only human being left in New York.
 For with Laura’s horrible death, I was alone.
-I, Waldo Lydecker, was the only one who really knew her.
+I, Waldo Lydecker, was the only one who knew her.
 And I had just begun to write Laura’s story when – another of those detectives came to see me.
 I had him wait.
 I could watch him through the half-open door.
-I noted that his attention was fixed upon my clock.
-There was only one other in existence, and that was in Laura’s apartment in the very room where she was murdered”
+I noted that his attention was fixed on my clock.
+There was only one other in existence, and that was in Laura’s apartment in the very room where she was murdered.”

-Opening the series is one of the great noirs, “I Wake Up Screaming”, with Betty Grable.
-This is one of her few non-singing, non-dancing roles – taking over from Alice Faye.
-It’s the best film directed by H. Bruce Humberstone who churned out many second-tier but highly profitable movies during his Fox tenure.
-Carole Landis committed suicide in 1948 after Rex Harrison refused to leave his wife for her.
+One of the great underrated noirs is “I Wake Up Screaming,” with Betty Grable.
+This was one of her few non-singing, non-dancing roles – taking over from Alice Faye.
+It’s the best film directed by H. Bruce Humberstone, who churned out many second-tier but highly profitable movies during his Fox tenure.
+Carole Landis, who sadly committed suicide in 1948 after Rex Harrison refused to leave his wife for her, is also excellent.
+With Laird Cregar and Victor Mature.

-The other must-sees are Elia Kazan’s excellent “Panic in the Streets” again with Widmark.
-Like Tierney, he has four movies in the lineup.
-Stepping out of his usual psychopath role, Widmark plays a health official who only has one to two days to prevent the spread of the pneumonic plague (please see my post on Kazan).
-Samuel Fuller’s “Pickup on South Street” and Mankiewicz’s “No Way Out” (please see my post on J.L.M.) are also well worth seeing.
+Next on the list is Elia Kazan’s excellent “Panic in the Streets” again with Widmark – he has four movies in the lineup to Tierney’s three.
+Stepping out of his usual psychopath role, here he plays a health official who only has one to two days to prevent the spread of the pneumonic plague to a large American city (please see my post on Kazan).

 So welcome to the world of the femme fatale, multiple flashbacks (sometimes flashbacks-within-flashbacks), chiaroscuro cinematography, voiceover narration, and, of course, the cynical private detective.
 Enjoy!